 (a) Conditions Precedent.
 The condition precedent set forth in clause (1) of Section 2(a)(iii) shall not apply to payments owed by a party if the other party shall have satisfied in full all its payment obligations under Section 2(a)(i) and shall at the relevant time have no future payment obligations whether absolute or contingent, under Section 2(a)(i).

 (b) Representations.
-Section 3 is hereby amended by adding at the end thereof the following Subparagraphs (g), (h), (i), and (j):
+Section 3 is hereby amended by adding at the end thereof the following Subparagraphs (g), (h), (i), (j) and (k):

 (g) Line of Business. (i) It is entering into this Agreement, including without limitation, any Credit Support Document to which it is a party and each Transaction, in conjunction with its line of business (including financial intermediation services) or the financing of its business; and (ii) with respect to Options, it is a producer, processor, commercial user of, or merchant handling, the commodity subject to the Transaction or the products or byproducts thereof, and is entering into each Option Transaction solely for purposes related to its business as such.